About the Journal

 IJSaP is designed to appeal to a wide audience of readers and potential authors in the higher education community.
-It aims to publish high quality research articles, case studies, reflective essays, reviews and opinion pieces from around the world.
+It aims to publish high quality research articles, case studies, reflective essays, opinion pieces, reviews, and other pieces from around the world.
 Contributions written collaboratively by students and staff are particularly encouraged, although single and other co-authored pieces are also acceptable.
-All submissions go through a rigorous review process involving both staff and students who are trained and supported as reviewers.
+All submissions go through a rigorous review process involving both staff and students.

-IJSaP is an open access, online, English-language, peer-reviewed journal which is committed to enacting the principles of partnership in the way it operates.
+IJSaP is an open access, online, English-language, peer-reviewed journal that is committed to enacting the principles of partnership in the way it operates.

 The distinctive features of IJSaP: